xiaxicheng1989/LondonRentPriceAnalysis/README.md

 - Kingston, Hackney, Newham and Barking.

 Using multi-dimensional linear regression, I found out that the mean rent price is mostly driven by the number of hotels, Grocery, Gym, Nature, which are all indications of balanced living options.
 Transport and supermarket don't really affect the rental price.
 Finally, I recommend:
-– Camden, Hackney, Hammersmith and Fulham, Islington, Lambeth, Southwark, Tower Hamlets, Wandsworth and City of Londonas suitable borough to expand the business, as illustrated in figure below in bright yellow:
+– Camden, Hackney, Hammersmith and Fulham, Islington, Lambeth, Southwark, Tower Hamlets, Wandsworth and City of London as suitable boroughs to expand the business, as illustrated in figure below in bright yellow:

 <img src="https://github.com/xiaxicheng1989/LondonRentPriceAnalysis/blob/master/Plots/RecomKmena.jpg" width="80%">